 - Be compatible with all device models of iPad, iPod touch, and iPhone.

-- It is wholly compatible with latest iOS 12.
+- It is wholly compatible with the latest iOS 13.

 - Be available for both Windows and Mac.